albarmo/go-ism-api/README.md

 ---

-Generate the go.mod file with the command `go mod init go-crud` go-crud here is the package name.
+Generate the go.mod file with the command `go mod init ism` ism here is the package name.
 After this run the command `go mod tidy` to add module requirements and generate sum files.
 `go mod tidy` also cleans the unused packages.